 Okay, first of all…Shang-Chi!

-Being a comic from the 1970s, Deadly Hands of Kung Fu, the title in which Shang-Chi starred, was problematic as hell.
+Being a comic from the 1970s, The Hands of Shang-Chi, Master of Kung F, the title in which Shang-Chi starred, was problematic as hell.

 Good lord, the coloring alone was just…yeesh.